Doume-20/Doume-20/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on the ben eater's 6502 computer
-- 🌱 I’m currently learning assembly, C and hardware
+- 🌱 I’m also currently learning assembly, C/C++ and hardware
 - ⚡  I'm already know how to do Python, Basic and some breadboard things
-- 🤔 I’m looking for help with the rs232 protocol for my breadboard computer
 - 📫 How to reach me: *doume_20* on discord

 <!--